 I’ve taken the habit of listening to my iPod while driving.
 The familiar music soothes me and takes my mind off my anxiety while driving on slippery, snowy roads.

-On my way to work this morning, I had my OPM (Original Philippine Music) playlist on with some of the bands and singers that I loved listening to while I was back home.
+On my way to work this morning, I had my OPM (Original Pilipino Music) playlist on with some of the bands and singers that I loved listening to while I was back home.
 This particular song kinda hit me deep.

 Despite all the problems that seem to be never ending, “there is a blue sky waiting tomorrow full of hope”.